 The personal computer and the internet changed everything.
 Suddenly I could pinpoint important statues online and quickly enlist the help of foreign friends and visitor information services.
 Lions lurked everywhere– in castles, government buildings, monuments, museums, libraries, fountains, cemeteries, bridges and parks.

-A Swedish friend pinpointed a number of great lion locations in Stockholm and Gothenburg.
+A Swedish friend advised me on the location of lions in Stockholm and Gothenburg.
 Local tourist organizations in Madrid, Geneva, Brussels and other cities were more than happy to help